mui/material-ui/docs/data/joy/components/toggle-button/toggle-button.md

 ### Using the `IconButton` component

-Joy UI's [`Icon Button`](/joy-ui/react-button/#icon-button) component is perfect for building a toggle button because it produces a square button with an icon inside.
+Joy UI's [`Icon Button`](/joy-ui/react-button/#icon-button) component is perfect for building a toggle button because it already produces a square button with an icon inside.

 ### With Radix UI

-Use Joy UI Icon Buton component as a starting point and pass Radix's Toggle Button to component prop.
+Using Joy UI's Icon Buton component as a starting point, pass Radix UI's Toggle Button to the `component` prop.
 Radix will enhance the functionalities by preserving the styles of Joy UI components.

 - [Install Radix UI's Toggle](https://www.radix-ui.com/docs/primitives/components/toggle)
 - [Install Radix UI's Toggle Group](https://www.radix-ui.com/docs/primitives/components/toggle-group)